ThinkingBeyond/BeyondQuantum-2026/Arina Potapenko and Edward Bell/README.md

 ## Future Work

-- **Scalability Testing:** Investigating how the optimal iteration count ($k$) and over-rotation threshold scale on 8-qubit or 10-qubit systems as the molecular library grows.
+- **Scalability Testing:** Investigating how the optimal iteration count *(k)* and over-rotation threshold scale on 8-qubit or 10-qubit systems as the molecular library grows.
 - **Hardware Implementation:** Testing these circuits on NISQ devices to analyze how physical gate errors and decoherence impact the success probability of complex Oracles.
 - **Hybrid Workflows:** Integrating Grover’s search with the Variational Quantum Eigensolver (VQE) to first identify a candidate and then simulate its specific binding affinity or ground state energy.
 - **Weighted Oracles:** Developing Oracles that prioritize specific chemical properties (e.g., toxicity vs. nitrogen presence) rather than treating all logical constraints as equal boolean filters.